xuting42/UKBB-Data/README.md

   <img src="https://github.com/xuting42/UKBB-Data/blob/main/imgs/biobank_search.png" width="500px">

-  Now, it can be found that the field ID for ethnic data is 21000, and detailed information about the [ethnic data](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=21000) can also be obtained.
+  It can be found that the field ID for ethnic data is 21000, and detailed information about the [ethnic data](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=21000) can also be obtained.

-  Next, we need to extract the ethnic data from the header file.

   First, let's find the location of the ethnic data within the header file.